l-osborne4/Grade-10/README.md

 # Welcome!
-This is where all of my projects will be hosted because it is easier to use and it looks better.
-All group and individual projects will be displayed in the table of contents for all of my Grade 10 classes.
+Welcome to my Homework Database for Grade 10.
+This is where all of my homework will be placed for the Grade 10 school year.
 ## Table of Content
-- Semester One
+- Semester One (coming soon)
 - Semester Two (coming in january)